splunk-soar-connectors/sophosendpointprotection/release_notes/unreleased.md

 **Unreleased**
-* Initial release with python 3 (Note: This app is not tested with working asset)
+* Initial release with python 3